argonne-lcf/ALCF_Hands_on_HPC_Workshop/data_science/AI_frameworks/pytorch_ddp.md

 ## Distributed Training on multiple GPUs

-Distributed training with PyTorch on Aurora is facilitated through both [Distributed Data Parallel (DDP)](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html) and [Horovod](https://horovod.readthedocs.io/en/stable/pytorch.html), with comparable performance.
+Distributed training with PyTorch on Aurora is facilitated through both [Distributed Data Parallel (DDP)](https://pytorch.org/tutorials/intermediate/ddp_tutorial.html).
 Here we show how to use native PyTorch DDP to perform Data Parallel training on Aurora.

 ### Code changes to train on multiple GPUs using PyTorch Distributed Data Parallel (DDP)

-The key steps in performing distributed training on Aurora are:
+The key steps in performing distributed training are:

-1. Load the `oneccl_bindings_for_pytorch` library, which enables efficient distributed deep learning training in PyTorch using [Intel's oneCCL library](https://github.com/intel/torch-ccl), implementing collectives like `allreduce`, `allgather`, `alltoall`.
+1. Initialize PyTorch's `DistributedDataParallel` using the [`xccl` backend](https://pytorch.org/blog/pytorch-2-8-brings-native-xccl-support-to-intel-gpus-case-studies-from-argonne-national-laboratory/), which enables efficient distributed deep learning training in PyTorch using [Intel's oneCCL library](https://github.com/intel/torch-ccl), implementing collectives like `allreduce`, `allgather`, `alltoall`
-1. Initialize PyTorch's `DistributedDataParallel`
+   - (Optional, when using IPEX, import the `oneccl_bindings_for_pytorch` library, and use the `ccl` backend)
 1. Use `DistributedSampler` to partition the training data among the ranks
 1. Pin each rank to a GPU
 1. Wrap the model in DDP to keep it in sync across the ranks